spirit-riddle/starunderscore.github.io/content/website/training/professional/tp01-business-soft-skills.md

 To maximize your learning, start by familiarizing yourself with the two appendices below.
 They provide a foundational understanding of refined workplace communication and strategies for applying soft skills effectively.
 These resources are not just supplemental—they are integral to mastering the concepts in this course.

 Enhance your memory retention and comprehension by using techniques such as:
-- **Algorithmic Cognitive Enhancer**: Apply rhythmic repetition to reinforce key terms and phrases.
+- **[Algorithmic Cognitive Enhancer](/blog/2024-12-02-memory-algorithmic-cognitive-enhancer/)**: Apply rhythmic repetition to reinforce key terms and phrases.
-- **Hacker Reading (Bionic Reading)**: Available in the Pro edition, this technique highlights critical elements of text for faster recognition and understanding.
+- **[Hacker Reading (Bionic Reading)](/pro/)**: Available in the Pro edition, this technique highlights critical elements of text for faster recognition and understanding.

 By combining these strategies, you can accelerate your mastery of soft skills while ensuring a deeper grasp of workplace dynamics.

----

 ## Download Appendices